Mhackiori/DUMB/README.md

 | **PGD**<br />(Linf)    | Towards Deep Learning Models Resistant to Adversarial Attacks ([Mardry et al., 2017](https://arxiv.org/abs/1706.06083))                        | $\epsilon \in [0.01, 0.3]$<br />@ 0.01 step |
 | **RFGSM**<br />(Linf)  | Ensemble Adversarial Traning: Attacks and Defences ([Tramèr et al., 2017](https://arxiv.org/abs/1705.07204))                                   | $\epsilon \in [0.01, 0.3]$<br />@ 0.01 step |
 | **TIFGSM**<br />(Linf) | Evading Defenses to Transferable Adversarial Examples by Translation-Invariant Attacks ([Dong et al., 2019](https://arxiv.org/abs/1904.02884)) | $\epsilon \in [0.01, 0.3]$<br />@ 0.01 step |

+<sup>NOTE: if you're accessing this data from the anonymized repository, the above formulae might not be displayed correctly.
+This issue might be present in other places in this repository, but can be solved by rendering the Markdown code locally after downloading the repository.</sup>

 <div id="nonmathematical"></div>